NASA-AMMOS/MMGIS/docs/pages/Database/DrawTool/DrawTool.md

 ### published_stores

 In the Draw Tool, Lead users can copy features from various layers into a Lead layer and then publish that layer.
-Publishing requires various checks to take place such as no duplicate names, no duplicate uuids, certain features must be fully contained within others, what are a polygon's children, etc. The `published_stores` table stores the intermediary spatial, relational and heirarchical metadata in performing this validation.
-This metadata speeds up a spatial search API that is not yet released publically.
+Publishing requires various checks to take place such as no duplicate names, no duplicate uuids, certain features must be fully contained within others, what are a polygon's children, etc. The `published_stores` table stores the intermediary spatial, relational and hierarchical metadata in performing this validation.
+This metadata speeds up a spatial search API that is not yet released publicly.

 ### publisheds